IRLDev/javascript30/README.md

-# javascript30
+# What
-30 javascript projects
+The goal is to complete 30 javascript projects using the following content https://github.com/wesbos/JavaScript30.